2010 Nissan Sentra Repair and Maintenance Costs

-A guide to problems, costs, maintenance and repair for the 2010 Nissan Sentra
+A guide to repairs, service, and maintenance costs for your 2010 Nissan Sentra

 Certain engines were assembled with a zinc coating applied to a terminal stud bolt that is thicker than specification.
 This can result in a poor electrical connection that may cause stalling, difficulty starting, and damage to the engine control module.
 If the engine were to stall while driving, the likelihood of a crash would increase.
 Dealers will replace the positive battery terminal and cover to correct this concern.